travis-ci/docs-travis-ci-com/user/languages/php.md

 ### Installing Composer packages

-You can also install [Composer](http://packagist.org/) packages into the Travis PHP environment.
+You can also install [Composer](http://packagist.org/) packages into the Travis CI PHP environment.
 The composer command comes pre-installed, use the following:

     composer install